Joseph Wayas: Later career

 Wayas was Deputy Chairman of the 1994/1995 National Constitutional Conference COMMISSION that organised and midwifed the National Conference itself.

 In 1998 Wayas was a founding member of the All People's Party.
-He later joined the People's Democratic Party in 2001 at the urging of Cross River governor Donald Duke.
+He later joined the Peoples Democratic Party in 2001 at the urging of Cross River governor Donald Duke.

 He was a strong believer in true Federalism as the only solution to Nigeria's democratic problems, which had been manifested in the Nigerian Civil War.

 In October 2003 he spoke out against the ongoing local council reforms by the Federal Government, describing them as "unconstitutional".

 Wayas was appointed Chairman of the Board of Trustees of the South-South Peoples Assembly (SSPA).

 In January 2009 he described post-election petitions to electoral tribunals as senseless, reckless and time wasting.
 The same year he was nominated for one of the two highest honours in Nigeria, the Grand Commander of the Order of the Niger (GCON).
 In 2010 this award was bestowed on him by President Goodluck Jonathan.

 In January 2010, Wayas advocated that Vice President Goodluck Jonathan be authorized to act as President pending the return of President Umaru Yar'Adua, who had been incapacitated by illness for some time.